dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-result-item.md

 ### getBytes

-Get the raw bytes of the decoded barcode text.
+Returns the raw bytes of the decoded barcode text which is useful when the text string cannot be used.

 ```java
 byte[] getBytes()